aminebz949904/SLMM/README.md

 4. /mower Method: PUT Payload {"On": boolean}

 ### Deliverables
-One console application that represents the application that is run in the SLMM and one console application that accepts command input from console and communicates it to the SLMM application via Http along with all supporting libraries.
-Again, you should provide access to an online repository that hosts all code for all applications, libraries and test projects.
+First provide the deliverables for Step 1 independantly.
+Then provide one console application that represents the application that is run in the SLMM and one console application that accepts command input from console and communicates it to the SLMM application via Http along with all supporting libraries.
+Again, you should provide access to an online repository that hosts all code for all applications, libraries and test projects (we recommend this to be in another branch than the one for step 1).
 The readme should have all necessary information on how to build, run and test the solution.

 ### Acceptance criteria
 1. The SLMM never goes outside of the dimensions of the garden as supplied during startup